 Ocean pollution from plastics poses a significant environmental challenge globally and especially for the Southeast Asia (SEA) region.
 Marine plastic pollution causes adverse effects not only for marine biodiversity, but also for a wide number of ocean economy sectors, such as tourism, fishing, and coastal-based industries.
-This 3rd Regional Ocean Policy Dialogue will provide an opportunity to:
+This 3rd Regional Ocean Policy Dialogue provided an opportunity to:

 Since 2019, the OECD project Driving a sustainable ocean economy in Southeast Asia has focused on addressing ocean pollution from plastics in the SEA region, by convening policymakers and relevant stakeholders at the regional, national, and local levels to discuss co-ordinated and coherent policy approaches to curb marine plastic pollution, how finance may be mobilised to address the problem of plastic pollution at the source, as well as clarifying what are the data and information gaps that need to be filled, and how work from the OECD, COBSEA and other international organisations and bilateral donors can support governments in the SEA region to fill those gaps.